Abby Dowse Flaunts Killer Curves In Brown Undergarment Set

 Her killer curves easily took center stage in the photo as she showcased her famous figure with revealing lingerie.

 The model rocked a brown bra that was designed with a ribbed material and two thin straps that went over her shoulders and down her back.
-The undergarment tightly hugged her assets while its tiny cups revealed some cleavage, and just a hint of sideboob.
+The undergarment tightly hugged her assets while its tiny cups revealed some cleavage and a hint of sideboob.

 She teamed the number with matching brown panties.
-The skimpy bottoms showed off her curvy hips and pert derriere while their high-waisted cut called attention to her toned and slim core.
+The skimpy bottoms showed off her hips while their high-waisted cut called attention to her toned and slim core.

 Abby accessorized the scant look with a number of jewelry pieces that included two necklaces, several bracelets, and two rings.